MODERN SLAVERY ACT 2015

 As professional services providers, the Company does not operate in an industry where modern slavery is prevalent but nevertheless is committed to taking steps to monitor any potential risks within its supply chain.

-In addition to existing rigorous supplier assessment processes, the Company is implementing an additional annual modern slavery questionnaire.
-The issuing of the questionnaire is risk focused and requires selected suppliers to report on what steps they are taking regarding the risk of modern slavery within their own supply chain which will allow the Company to better assess potential risks of modern slavery in its supply chain.
+In addition to existing rigorous supplier assessment processes, the Company has implemented an additional questionnaire focused on modern slavery activities/signals.
+Initially the questionnaire was deployed on a risk basis, according to the nature of services provided.
+Suppliers are requested to report on what steps they are taking regarding the risk of modern slavery within their own supply chain which will allow the Company to better assess potential risks of modern slavery in its supply chain.

-Further, and to augment the sourcing and procurement process, the Company is amending its existing standard terms and conditions and contracting agreements to introduce a specific requirement for compliance with modern slavery legislation.
+The Company has amended its existing standard terms and conditions and contracting agreements to introduce a specific requirement for compliance with modern slavery legislation.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and has been approved by the Board of the Company.